Hetero Group's Journey Towards Modernizing Pharma Traceability Operations with AltiusHub

 The partnership first took shape at Hetero Unit 5 – Jadcherla, Hetero's largest formulations unit and one of its state-of-the-art facilities.
 As the journey evolved, it expanded into Hetero Unit 3 – Jeedimetla, reflecting growing confidence and a broader supply chain traceability modernization effort across Hetero's ecosystem.

-These deployments involved integration with line management systems (Level 3) by ACG, URL Aspetic, Jekson Vision and Radinik.
+These projects involved extensive integration with Level 3 line management systems by ACG, URL Aspetic, Jekson Vision and Radinik, supporting qualification and deployment across 80+ packaging lines, with further expansion actively underway.

-The scope also required swift partner onboarding and readiness for diverse regulatory requirements including US DSCSA, EU FMD, Russia Chestny ZNAK, China , UAE Tatmeen, Bahrain NHRA-MVC, Saudi Drug Track & Trace System (RSD), Indonesia Track & Trace, Uzbekistan ASL BELGISI and Kazakhstan IS MPT, alongside USAID TIOP and broader Rest of the World markets.
+The operating scope extended across diverse regulatory and supply chain requirements including US DSCSA, EU FMD, Russia Chestny ZNAK, China , UAE Tatmeen, Bahrain NHRA-MVC, Saudi Drug Track & Trace System (RSD), Indonesia Track & Trace, Uzbekistan ASL BELGISI and Kazakhstan IS MPT, alongside USAID TIOP and broader Rest of the World markets.

-Meeting these expectations involved accommodating multiple supply chain scenarios, Computer System Validation (CSV), structured training and onboarding across teams, and focused hypercare support through and beyond go-live.
+Meeting these expectations required accommodating multiple supply chain scenarios, Computer System Validation (CSV), structured training and onboarding across teams, and focused hypercare support through and beyond go-live.

-This momentum reflected close collaboration between Hetero and AltiusHub teams, where focused execution and shared commitment helped accelerate implementation without compromising operational or compliance expectations.
+Together, these milestones reflected close collaboration between Hetero and AltiusHub teams, where focused execution and shared commitment accelerated implementation without compromising operational or compliance expectations.

 Thinking Beyond Traditional Traceability Outcomes